 Sarah Park, Diocesan Ministry Educator

 The Rev’d Sarah Park took up the role of Ministry Educator in March 2011, having been in parish ministry for nine years prior to that.
 Sarah has a Bachelor of Theology from Auckland (via St John’s College) and a Doctorate of Ministry from Episcopal Divinity School, Boston.
 As Ministry Educator, Sarah is the first point of contact for those offering for ordination, and her pastoral responsibility continues throughout discernment, training and early years of ordained ministry.
 A primary responsibility is the facilitation of the Diocesan Training Programme for those preparing for non-stipendiary ordained ministry.
 Sarah also has responsibilities for the professional development and ongoing education of clergy and laity throughout the Diocese.
-She lives in Howick with her husband John Chapman, their two cats Lily and Percy, and Juno the Greyhound (who lounges around in Sarah’s office at Neligan House from time to time).
+She lives in Howick with her husband John Chapman, their cat Percy, and Juno the Greyhound (who lounges around in Sarah’s office at Neligan House from time to time).

 Phone: 09 302 7214

 The Diocesan Manager reports to the Bishop of Auckland and is responsible to the various stakeholder groups to which the Diocesan Administrative Services Group provides services.